henrikstengaard/betterwb-package/README.md

 # BetterWB Package

-BetterWB Package contains BetterWB v4.0 by Gulliver prepared as a package for HstWB Installer.

-Original version of BetterWB can be downloaded from http://lilliput.amiga-projects.net/BetterWB.htm.
+BetterWB is an enhancement built for Workbench 3.1 by Gulliver for low end Amigas restricted to 68000 processors.

 ## Description

 BetterWB is a new workbench pack, much like AIAB, Amikit, AmigaSYS, ClassicWB, etc. but applying a totally different aproach.
 It aims to be much like an enhancement, an updated extension to AmigaOS 3.1, without all those hardware requirement penalties typically associated with these kind of packs.
 It is indeed a better 3.1 than 3.1 itself!

+BetterWB has been converted to a package for HstWB Installer.

+Original version of BetterWB can be downloaded from http://lilliput.amiga-projects.net/BetterWB.htm.

 **BetterWB best targets:**